 It is convenient to search for accommodation on Booking or on karpaty.info where you will find direct contacts of the owners.
 The villages closest to the Bukovel ski resort are Polyanitsa, Yablunytsya, Lazeshchyna, Yasinya, Tatarov.
 And it is definitely more convenient if you have a car.

 || READ MORE ||

 Where to Eat in Bukovel

 You definitely won’t be hungry in Bukovel.
 The range of various restaurants and cafes is wide.
-From delicious street food at the markets to thematic restaurants of Ukrainian, Italians and other cuisines, you can choose whatever your heart desires.
+From delicious street food at the markets to thematic restaurants of Ukrainian, Italian, and other cuisines, you can choose whatever your heart desires.

 A self-service cafe “BUGI.L” near the information center is probably the closest place to eat close to ski slopes in Bukovel.
 The food here is tasty and fresh, the service is quick and the cost of dishes is €1-3.

-For delicious tea, coffee or mulled wine go to the “Filvarok” restaurant, you‘ll see it when you go up the mountain on a lift No. 2.
+For delicious tea, coffee or mulled wine go to the “Filvarok” restaurant, you‘ll see it when you go up the mountain on lift No. 2.
 By the way, near this restaurant, you can take some pretty epic photos.

 The manor hotel HRAZHDA opens the doors of the restaurant of the same name.
 This cozy place serves Hutsul and traditional Ukrainian cuisine.
-If you go there, try banosh and potato pancakes, kalganovka, mulled wine, and grilled trout.
+If you go there, try mamalyga and potato pancakes, kalganovka, mulled wine, and grilled trout.
 By the way, I stayed in this hotel-museum with my parents on one of the visits during the summer and we absolutely loved the place.
 Check them out.

 Bukovel Ski Pass, Club Card, Lifts & Slopes